Analog-Labs/timechain/docs/validator.md

     >./ind_validators/validator3/out_validator3 2>&1 &
 ```
 To guarantee the node could be automatically started after unexpected exit, you can use daemon tool to start the node.

+## TSS shard
+Each TSS shard is a group, they work together to sign data and finalized the TSS process.
+According to TSS algorithm, you can create the TSS group with different number of TSS node.In Timechain network, we create the TSS shard via extrinsic.
+Every task just be executed by single TSS shard.
+User can specify the TSS shard type according to node number.

+In the future, the shard will be created automatically after the node become validator and validator can set the shard type.
+With efficient computing resource, validator can join multiple TSS shard.

 ## network
 The Timechain node need several different ports for all services.